Opposing a Motion Filed Against You

-All of the documents you filed must be served on your ex-spouse, or, if your ex-spouse is represented by an attorney, you must serve the attorney.
+All of the documents you filed (and the Clerk's Notice of Hearing if one was issued) must be served on the other party, or, if the other party is represented by an attorney, you must serve the attorney.
 This is to make sure the other party knows what you are filing and has a chance to respond to your papers.
-You must serve the papers within 3 calendar days of filing the documents.
+You must serve the papers within 3 days of filing the documents.

 How to Serve the Papers:

-- Electronic: If the other party is registered with the court's e-service program, you will be able to electronically serve the documents at the time of filing.
+- Electronic: If the other party is registered with the court's e-service program, you can electronically serve the documents at the time of efiling.

-- By Mail: If the other party has not registered with eFileNV, you will have to send the documents through the U.S. Mail (you can send them by regular mail, there is no need to send them by certified mail).
+- By Mail: If the other party has not registered for eservice, you will have to send the documents through the U.S. Mail (you can send them by regular mail, there is no need to send them by certified mail).

-After you serve the documents, fill out a Certificate of Service that states when, where, and how you served the documents.
-File the Certificate of Service with the court before your hearing.
+File Proof: Fill out and file a Certificate of Service that states when, where, and how you served the documents.
+File this several days before the hearing.

 At the hearing, the judge will tell you his or her decision on the issues, but those orders are not enforceable until they are written into an official order form and signed by the judge.
 The judge will usually pick one party to “prepare the order.”
-It is that person’s responsibility to prepare the written order from the hearing, submit it to the judge for review, and send a copy to the other party.
-The instructions and forms needed to do this are below.
+If you were told to prepare the order, visit this page for information on how to do that.